Robust Investment-Driven Insurance Pricing and Liquidity Management: Quantitative Analysis

 Figure~\ref{Figure Comparison of Equilibrium Outcomes} reports the numerically solved market-to-book ratio and equilibrium insurance price under the benchmark parameter setting (blue solid curves), and compares them with the results of \citet{pang2026robust}, which correspond to the case without financial investment opportunities (i.e., $\rho = 0$, $r = 0$, and $q = 0$, shown as purple dashed curves).
 Several notable features can be observed.

 First, the minimum, maximum, and range of aggregate capacity all expand when accounting for outside financial investment.
-Without financial investment, $\underline{M} = 0.15$, $\overline{M} = 0.78$, and $\Delta M \triangleq \overline{M} - \underline{M} = 0.63$, while with investment $\underline{M}^f = 0.32$, $\overline{M}^f = 2.13$, and $\Delta M^f = 1.81$.
-The expansion of both boundaries reflects that the introduction of financial investment opportunities alters insurers’ liquidity management behavior.
+Without financial investment, $\underline{M} = 0.1494$, $\overline{M} = 0.7755$, and $\Delta M \triangleq \overline{M} - \underline{M} = 0.6261$, while with investment $\underline{M}^f = 0.3312$, $\overline{M}^f = 2.7705$, and $\Delta M^f = 2.4394$.
+The expansion of both boundaries reflects that the introduction of financial investment opportunities alters insurers' liquidity management behavior.
 The higher lower boundary $\underline{M}^f$ indicates that insurers require a larger minimum reserve to buffer potential losses from financial market volatility and correlated risks, implying tighter recapitalization conditions.
 Meanwhile, the higher upper boundary $\overline{M}^f$ results from the accumulation of investment returns, which allows insurers to build larger reserves before distributing dividends.
 Overall, these adjustments widen the equilibrium range of aggregate capacity, indicating that the insurance market can sustain greater fluctuations.

-Second, consistent with our theoretical assumption, the numerically solved market-to-book ratio function is decreasing in aggregate capacity, ensuring the existence of a barrier-type equilibrium.
+Second, consistent with the verification conditions, the numerically solved market-to-book ratio function is decreasing in aggregate capacity.
 At the same capacity level, the market-to-book ratio in the robust equilibrium with financial investment is significantly higher.
-This reflects that the presence of financial investment opportunities enhances insurers’ franchise value by providing an additional channel for return generation beyond underwriting activities.
-The improved investment income strengthens insurers’ balance sheets and raises shareholders’ valuation of the firm.
-Moreover, as the volatility and correlation of financial assets are partially diversified through equilibrium portfolio allocation, insurers’ exposure to aggregate risk becomes more manageable, further increasing their market valuation relative to book equity.
+This reflects that the presence of financial investment opportunities enhances insurers' franchise value by providing an additional channel for return generation beyond underwriting activities.
+The improved investment income strengthens insurers' balance sheets and raises shareholders' valuation of the firm.
+Moreover, as the volatility and correlation of financial assets are partially diversified through equilibrium portfolio allocation, insurers' exposure to aggregate risk becomes more manageable, further increasing their market valuation relative to book equity.